RhetTbull/osxphotos/README.md

                                   exported files, even if missing from the export folder and only exports new files that haven't previously been exported.
+  --limit LIMIT                   Export at most LIMIT photos.
+Useful for
+                                  testing.
+Maybe used with --update to export incrementally.
   --dry-run                       Dry run (test) the export but don't actually
                                   export any files; most useful with --verbose.
   --export-as-hardlink            Hardlink files instead of copying them.
 Cannot